The Legal Innovation & Technology Lab's Spot API Beta

 Here, rather than licensees, users of the Spot API/library would be asked to become trustees of the Spot community.
 In agreeing to the terms of the trust, Spot users would need to affirm that their use supports Spot’s mission and beneficiary communities, and that they won’t pursue harmful secondary uses.
 Trustees will be encouraged, but not required to contribute data back to Spot.

 Unlike a license, which creates duties only between those agreeing to it, our trust would create a duty between an API/library user and the Spot community and its access to justice mission.
 It enables members of the beneficiary community to enforce the trust terms and offers equitable relief against inappropriate uses of Spot.
 We think this strikes the right balance of empowering people to build creative tools and businesses that use Spot, while protecting against harmful secondary uses of Spot.

 Ultimately, we hope we never have to enforce the Spot trust.
 Our goal is to use the trust to set norms for the nascent Spot community, and to give future contributors to Spot a voice in how the tool is developed and deployed.
 While this may be overkill for Spot’s current incarnation, we hope this can serve as a foundational building block for a community built around Spot, where access to justice organizations and stakeholders contribute data to collaboratively develop tools that improve access to legal services.

 We are seeking comment and feedback from prospective Spot community members.
-We will hold a series of live feedback sessions in June, and open an asynchronous comment period in July 2021.
-You can register for the feedback sessions below or sign up to be notified when the comment period opens.
-This will be followed by additional engagements with potential end users (e.g., legal aid clients).
+We held a series of live feedback sessions in June, and an open asynchronous comment period is running through August 8, 2021.
+You can participate in the comment period by completing this form.